herzenschein/minimal-qml6-examples/qml6-conan/README.md

 pip install conan

-# If using anything over C++11, set this
-conan profile update settings.compiler.libcxx=libstdc++11 default
-# Set the install folder to our future out-of-tree build/ folder
-# Allow Conan to query your system to install needed dependencies
-# Let Conan use sudo to install needed dependencies
-# Whatever cannot be installed, build it
-conan install . --install-folder build --build missing -c tools.system.package_manager:mode=install -c tools.system.package_manager:sudo=True cmake -B build cmake --build build
+cmake -B build
+cmake --build build
 DESTDIR=appdir cmake --install build
 ```

-To build with ninja instead of make, use `CONAN_CMAKE_GENERATOR=Ninja`.
+To build with ninja instead of make for improved compilation times, use `-D CMAKE_GENERATOR=Ninja`.

-Compiling Qt6 from scratch should probably take half an hour, depending on your hardware.
+Compiling Qt6 from scratch typically lasts half an hour, but with QtQuick (qtdeclarative) it takes longer.

 If you see the following error:

 `Can't locate xxxx in @INC`

-Then a package is missing and, in the case of Qt, it's likely a Perl module, install it from your distro manually if needed.
+Then a package is missing and, in this case, it's likely a Perl module, install it from your distro manually if needed.